-- 7.2.1 The application site is located in Croxley Green, identified as a Key Centre in the Core Strategy (adopted 2011).
+- 7.2.1 The NPPF (2019) is clear that planning policies and decisions should support development that makes efficient use of land (paragraph 122) whilst taking into account the need for different types of housing; local market conditions and viability; the availability and capacity of infrastructure; the desirability of maintaining an areas character; and the importance of securing well-designed, attractive and healthy places. - 7.2.2 The application site is located in Croxley Green, identified as a Key Centre in the Core Strategy (adopted 2011).
 The site has been allocated as a housing site by the Site Allocations LDD (adopted November 2014) with an indicative capacity of 140-180 dwellings.
-It is noted that the site allocation refers to a larger area including the existing farm which does not form part of the site, however, the number of dwellings proposed (160) sits within the middle of the indicative capacity. - 7.2.2 The ecological enhancements and drainage attenuation would be sited to the north of Little Green Lane on land within the Green Belt which is outside of the site allocation.
+It is noted that the site allocation refers to a larger area including the existing farm which does not form part of the current application site, however, the number of dwellings proposed (160) sits within the middle of the indicative capacity and would not preclude the farmhouse from coming forward for development at a later date. - 7.2.3 The ecological enhancements and drainage attenuation would be sited to the north of Little Green Lane on land within the Green Belt which is outside of the site allocation.
 There would be no built development (houses, roads, footpaths, lighting etc.) on this land.
-Green Belt considerations are discussed below. - 7.2.3 Policy SA1 of the Site Allocations LDD (adopted November 2014) advises that allocated housing sites will be safeguarded for housing development and the application complies with the policy in this regard.
+Green Belt considerations are discussed below. - 7.2.4 Policy SA1 of the Site Allocations LDD (adopted November 2014) advises that allocated housing sites will be safeguarded for housing development and the application complies with the policy in this regard.
 Policy SA1 also states that proposals should have regard to the phasing strategy of the site; the application site is phased for post 2026.
-Policy SA1 further states that allocated sites should be developed at an overall capacity which accords generally with the dwelling capacity for the site. - 7.2.4 Policy CP3 of the Core Strategy (adopted 2011) states that the density of development should be considered on its merits, taking into account the need to: - a) Respect density levels within existing residential areas particularly within areas of special landscape and/or historic value in the District - b) Promote higher densities in locations that are highly accessible to public transport, services and facilities. - 7.2.5 The Spatial Strategy sets out that the main emphasis for future development is to continue to focus development within the existing urban area through development of previously developed land and appropriate infilling within the urban areas of the Principal Town (Rickmansworth) and Key Centres (including Croxley Green) as these have been identified as the most sustainable locations in the District.
+In the event of planning permission being granted, the development would be required to commence within a period of 3 years (following the discharge of all relevant conditions) and therefore delivery of the site may commence prior to 2026, however, the delivery would be broadly in accordance with the phasing strategy and the slight premature delivery is not considered to conflict with the overall aims of Policy SA1. - 7.2.5 Policy SA1 further states that allocated sites should be developed at an overall capacity which accords generally with the dwelling capacity for the site.
+In terms of density of dwellings per hectare, the development would result in a density of approximately 27 dwellings per hectare.
+As noted above, the site allocation identifies a slightly larger area and has an indicative capacity of 140-180 dwellings which would equate to a density of approximately 24 dwellings per hectare if 180 dwellings were delivered.
+The proposal would therefore accord generally with the dwelling capacity for the site and is not considered to represent an overdevelopment of the site. - 7.2.6 It is also noted that the Housing Delivery Test Action Plan (June 2020) advises that until a new Local Plan is in place and given the high demand for new homes and the constrained housing land supply, it is crucial that new developments coming forward make the most efficient use of land.